Climate Impacts Awards: Unlocking urgent climate action by making the health effects of climate change visible

 - can be spread across the full period of the grant.

-If you already get buyout costs from another grant (funded by Wellcome or elsewhere), you can ask us for this cost, but only for the period of time on this award when you won't receive buyout costs from another grant.
+If you already get buyout costs from another grant (funded by Wellcome or elsewhere), you can ask us for this cost, but only for the period of time on your Discovery Award when you won't receive buyout costs from another grant.

 You must provide a letter from your employing organisation, confirming that your contract includes a teaching commitment.
 You should include this in your grant application.

-We do not provide studentships on this award.
+We do not provide studentships or PhD/Research Masters fees for staff on this award.

 Staff salaries should be appropriate to skills, responsibilities and expertise.
 You should ask your host organisation to use their salary scales to calculate these costs, which should include: